The 12 Best Angular Books of 2021 (In-Depth Review)

 "Thank you for the awesome book, it's the bible for Angular 11." - Vijay Ganta

-There are more then a dozen 5-star reviews here in case you need more proof.
+There are more than a dozen 5-star reviews here in case you need more proof.

-If you're looking for an Angular book that doesn't leave any stones unturned, that digs into the gritty details and explains Angular in detail then this is the book for you.
+If you're looking for an Angular book that doesn't leave any stones un-turned, that digs into the gritty details and explains Angular in detail than this is the book for you.